studica/studica-docs-worldskills/source/docs/Sensors/sharpIR.rst

             //Include the Sharp Library
             #include "Sharp_ros.h"

+            double sharp_dist;

+            void sharp_dist_Cb(const std_msgs::Float32::ConstPtr& msg)
+            {
+               sharp_dist = msg->data;
+            }

+            int main(int argc, char **argv
+            {

+               ros::init(argc, argv, "sharp_node");

                /**
                 * Constructor
                 * Sharp's ros threads (publishers and services) will run asynchronously in the background */

                ros::NodeHandle nh; //internal reference to the ROS node that the program will use to interact with the ROS system
                VMXPi vmx(true, (uint8_t)50); //realtime bool and the update rate to use for the VMXPi AHRS/IMU interface, default is 50hz within a valid range of 4-200Hz

+               ros::Subsriber sharpDist_sub;

                SharpROS sharp(&nh, &vmx);
                // or can use
                SharpROS sharp(&nh, &vmx, channel);

-             //Use these to directly access the data sharp.GetIRDistance(); //converts the average voltage read
-             sharp.GetRawVoltage(); //returns the average voltage
+               //Use these to directly access the data sharp.GetIRDistance(); //converts the average voltage read, outputs the range in cm sharp.GetRawVoltage(); //returns the average voltage

-        The accessor function will output the range in cm.
+               // Subscribing to Sharp distance topic to access the distance data sharpDist_sub = nh.subscribe("channel/22/sharp_ir/dist", 1, sharp_dist_Cb);

+               ros::spin(); //ros::spin() will enter a loop, pumping callbacks to obtain the latest sensor data

+               return 0;
+            }

-        .. note:: The valid Analog channels are ``22-25``.
+        The valid Analog channels are ``22-25``.
 These are different from the WPI Analog Input Channels.

         .. important:: Subscribe to Sharp topics to access the data being published and write callbacks to pass messages between various processes.

+        .. note:: For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.